 Michael Del Zotto took a shot that hit traffic in front to the right of Holtby.
 Ryan Callahan took two or three hard whacks at the loose puck, but couldn't get it forward.
 Richards jammed his stick into the maze of legs and poked the puck past Holtby just before he was able to cover it with his glove.

-John Carlson, who had given the Capitals a 2-1 lead with a power-play goal in the third period, couldn't keep the puck out, either, after he got in behind Holtby as a last line of defense.
+John Carlson, who had given the Capitals a 2-1 lead in the third period, couldn't keep the puck out, either, after he got in behind Holtby as a last line of defense.

 Carlson then snapped the 1-1 tie 4:20 into the third with the goal that appeared to put the seventh-seeded Capitals on the brink of knocking out the top-seeded Rangers.